Skip to main content

 Deck Condition and Building Code Determine Installation Scope

-The roof deck - that's what everything else sits on.
-If it's compromised, your new membrane won't last.
-Doesn't matter how perfect the installation is.
+The roof deck is what everything else sits on.
+If it's compromised, your new membrane won't last, no matter how perfect the installation is.

 We see problems during inspections constantly.
 Especially in those Northwest Dallas warehouses.
 Water damage is probably the most common issue.
 Wood decking just rots over time.
 Metal panels corrode.
 Sometimes, property owners have no idea how bad it is until we actually get up there and inspect.